Membership of the Milestone Society

 We welcome anyone with an interest in milestones, waymarkers or turnpike history.

 The subscription year begins on 1st June.
 Annual membership is £12.50 for an individual, £15 for a couple receiving one copy of all mailings and £20 for Group or Corporate membership receiving two copies of all mailings.
 Overseas membership is £25 to cover the postage charges incurred.
+Any new membership taken out after 1st March will also cover the next subscription year commencing 1st June (ie up to 15 months for the price of 12.)

 The Society’s Aim and Objectives